 All-natural handmade rugs are simple to care for as well.
 Water and soap take care of most spills and a regular hand-washing by an experienced professional will restore the luster and beauty time and again.
 This kind of performance would not be possible without the presence of lanolin in the hand-spun yarns.

 On a more subjective note, there is an inherent beauty in a handmade rug that cannot be denied.
 Patterns and designs come in and out of style and same holds true for rugs.
 However, there is a rich history of the human story associated with rug making, which makes many classic rug patterns timeless.
-Whether it is a pattern ensconced in rigid geometry (yet still maintaining a graceful flow) or a more open, interpretive “landscape” inspired by rugged hills and grasslands, there is no denying that these “classic” design elements are part of our DNA.
+Whether it is a pattern ensconced in rigid geometry (yet still maintaining a graceful flow) or a more open, interpretive “landscape” inspired by rugged hills and grasslands, there is no denying that these “classic” design elements are part of our essential heritage.
 These aren’t designs and patterns derived from focus groups or market trends, they are human designs inspired by nature, family and folklore.

 With all that being said, why is it worth spending considerably more for a genuine handmade rug versus a lower cost/mass-produced “handmade” rug?
 To start, you will only need to buy it once.
 The longevity that comes with a real handmade carpet easily justifies the price.
 High-quality, unblemished, un-processed materials easily outlast any fibers compromised by machinery and chemical processing.
 They are, indeed, "heirloom quality."

 Second, genuine handmade rugs are woven by highly skilled craftsmen with experience and understanding of their art.
 They are focused solely on the details and the quality of their work and not on some quota or arbitrary bottom line.
 This is skilled labor which earns a living wage for the weavers and their families.
 The price associated with these pieces of art pays for fairness and dignity for the people who create them.